Wichita family remembers Andrew Finch on two year anniversary of swatting incident

 WICHITA, Kan.
 (KSNW) – Saturday, Dec.
-28 marks the two year anniversary of a dispute over an online video game that lead to Wichita Police shooting and killing an innocent father, Andrew Finch.
+28, 2017, marks the anniversary of a dispute over an online video game that led to Wichita police shooting and killing an innocent father, Andrew Finch.

 “Every day it feels like it really just did happen yesterday,” said Dominica Finch, Andrew’s sister.

-“I’m still trynna make sense of it.
+“I’m still tryna make sense of it.
 I have questions.
-I wanna know when my questions are gonna get answered,” said Lisa Finch, mother of Andrew.
+I wanna know when my questions are gonna get answered,” said Lisa Finch, Andrew’s mother.

 Community members gathered around Saturday night for a candlelight vigil and moment of silence at the spot where Finch lost his life two years ago.